makerinc/nav-sdk/README.md

 ---

-### `<Video />`
+### `<NavVideo />`

-Import it like this `import { Video } from '@makerinc/nav-sdk'`.
+Import it like this `import { NavVideo } from '@makerinc/nav-sdk'`.

-Allows queuing and autoplaying of visible videos one by one and progressively loads the video instead of all at once.
-It also supports HLS format.
+Allows queuing and autoplaying of visible videos one by one and progressively loads the videos on a page instead of all at once.
+Along with standard web video formats, it also supports HLS format - you just need to provide the HLS URL in `src`!

 | Prop | Type | Description |
 | --- | --- | --- |